TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 ## Step 3: Registering a Simple Service

-In previous step we skipped and important part, how to register simple service?
+In the previous step, we skipped an important part, how to register a simple service.

 **In Symfony**: